Final Project

 Project Summary

-In terms of data, projects may use either cross sectional or panel data, but not time series data.
+Students must use either cross sectional or panel data, but not time series data.
 In addition, students must have at least one outcome variable and at least three explanatory variables.
 See examples throughout.

 Checkpoint 1

-ePortfolio | Week 1 | 10 Points
+ePortfolio | 20 Points

 Checkpoint 2

-Topic(s) | Week 4 | 20 Points
+Topic(s) | 20 Points

 To receive full credit, students must submit multiple research topics they’re interested in.
 Students are encouraged to submit multiple (3-5) topics to keep their options open.
 Some examples of topics include: air quality, housing prices, sports, education, the wage gap, crime, life expectancy / mortality, traffic fatalities, etc. Be sure to identify and/or discuss some potential data sources.
-Generally speaking, students seem to have the most success when using state by year level data.
-Full credit will be given to students with at least three topics accompanied with both data sources.
+Generally speaking, students seem to have the most success when using readily available state by year level data.
+Full credit will be given to students with at least three topics accompanied with possible data sources.

 An example topic proposal that would satisfy the requirements: